iocchi/DIAG_demo/README.md

         ./start.bash

-    Start with VNC
+    or start with VNC

         ./start.bash vnc

-    Open a browser at `http://localhost:3000` to see the simulator.
+    and open a browser at `http://localhost:3000` to see the simulator.

 * Test actions